phel-lang/phel-lang/doc/content/documentation/api.md

 ## `def-`

-Define a private value that will not be exported
+Define a private value that will not be exported.

 ## `defmacro`

 ```phel
 (defmacro name & fdecl)
 ```
-Define a macro
+Define a macro.

 ## `defmacro-`

 ```phel
 (defmacro- name & fdecl)
 ```
-Define a private macro that will not be exported
+Define a private macro that will not be exported.

 ## `defn`

 ```phel
 (defn name & fdecl)
 ```
-Define a new global function
+Define a new global function.

 ## `defn-`

 ```phel
 (defn- name & fdecl)
 ```
-Define a private function that will not be exported
+Define a private function that will not be exported.

 ## `defstruct`

 ```phel
 (defstruct name keys)
 ```
-Define a new struct
+Define a new struct.

 ## `distinct`